fernandolozano/fernandolozano/README.md

 Team player.

-💬 Ask me about: Java, Microservices, CI/CD and Cloud.
+💬 Ask me about: Distributed systems, Observability and Cloud.